 A drug test, or drug screening, analyzes your urine, blood, hair, sweat, or saliva to check for the presence of illegal or prescription drugs.

 The most commonly used screening is urine drug testing (UDT).
-There are two types of UDT, including a screening test and confirmatory test.
+There are two types of UDT, including a screening test and a confirmatory test.
 The screening test uses an immunoassay, a biological test with antibodies that detects drugs with its main metabolite.

 If the screening test returns positive, a confirmatory UDT involving gas-chromatography and mass spectrometry, an analytical chemistry technique, is used to confirm the presence of that specific drug.

 Rather than actual impairment, drug tests detect past drug use.
-Depending on the type of drug, the amount taken, and the frequency of use, signs of a drug may be detectable for a few hours to a few weeks after it’s been consumed.
+Depending on the type of drug, the amount used, and the frequency of use, signs of a drug may be detectable for a few hours to a few weeks after it’s been consumed.

 When Do You Get Drug Tested?

-Depending on where you live and your line of work, you may be given a drug test before being offered a job or in regular increments throughout your period employment.
+Depending on where you live and your line of work, you may be given a drug test before being offered a job or in regular increments throughout your period of employment.
 Whether you can be tested for drugs or alcohol at a job will depend on the laws in the state where you live.